umawr/Kanban-Board/README.md

 # Nazar
 (meaning view in Urdu)
-My most clean design yet, I'm really proud of my CSS work,
+This is my cleanest design yet, and I'm really proud of my CSS work,
 I still need to learn a lot of JavaScript because this project took a
 lot of help.
 Currently the button at the top left corner doesn't do anything but